uwdub/web-dub/_people/faculty/ko-andrew-j.md

 #   Master of Science in Mechanical Engineering
 #   Master of Science in Engineering
 #
-# Faculty have one or more title and units.
+# Faculty have one or more title and affiliations.
 # role:
 #  - faculty
-# position:
+# positions:
-#  - title: Professor
+#  - title: Associate Professor
-#    unit: Information School
+#    affiliation: Information School
-#  - title: Professor
+#  - title: Assistant Professor
-#    unit: Computer Science & Engineering
+#    affiliation: Computer Science & Engineering
 #
 # Students do not have a title, but can have one more units.
 #
 # For a doctoral student their unit is the name of their department.
 # role:
 #  - doctoral-student
-# position:
+# positions:
-#  - unit: Information School
+#  - affiliation: Information School
 #
 # For a master's student their unit is the name of their program.
 #  role:
 #  - masters-student
-#  position:
+#  positions:
-#  - unit: Master of Science in Human Centered Design & Engineering
+#  - affiliation: Master of Science in Human Centered Design & Engineering
-#
 ################################################################################
 role:
 - faculty

-position:
+positions:
 - title: Associate Professor
-  unit: Information School
+  affiliation: Information School
-- title: Adjunct Associate Professor
-  unit: Computer Science & Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.